winitzki/coq-vagrant/README.md

 Both `zathura` and `mupdf` have a very basic interface but are fast.

 You can also use text-only mode by doing ssh to it:

 ```
 $ vagrant ssh
 vagrant@precise64:~$ proofgeneral
 ```
+This will start Emacs with Proof General as a text-only application.